pennyl67/openminted-guidelines/the_omtd-share_metadata_schema.md

 [^4]: To avoid confusion with the term "component" also used for software components, we will from now on refer to this concept as "modules".

-[^5]: You can find the latest and previous versions of XSD's at: [https://github.com/openminted/omtd-share\_metadata\_schema](https://github.com/openminted/omtd-share_metadata_schema) and full documentation at: [https://openminted.github.io/releases/omtd-share/](https://openminted.github.io/releases/omtd-share/)
+[^5]: You can find the latest and previous versions of XSD's and full documentation at: [https://openminted.github.io/releases/omtd-share/](https://openminted.github.io/releases/omtd-share/)